variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture--gynecology-problems-am-i-a-good-fit-to-help-you-with-your-problem.md

 Since herbal medicine is still their first course treatment for most gynecology problems, it’s used extensively.
 Each week I observed hundreds and hundreds of women being treated with herbs for their gynecology problems, and getting better.

-[Because Chinese medicine is used in China for not only so many MORE gynecology conditions, but for more SEVERE gynecology conditions than it's used for in the west; I saw things I would never see here in the US.](/make-an-appointment/){: .call-to-action}I not only got a crash course in gynecology, but it was actually \*advanced\* gynecology compared to what's commonly taught to acupuncturists in the US.
+If a woman had hormone imbalances, heavy bleeding, menstrual cramps, masses up to a certain size, endometriosis, vaginal discharges, menopause symptoms etc; they would all come to the herbalist first.
+And because Chinese medicine is used in China not only for so many MORE gynecology conditions, but for more SEVERE gynecology conditions than it's used for in the west; I saw things I would never get to see here in the US.

-The most significant thing to come out of this for me is: I left convinced that Chinese medicine can treat even conditions that we’d think are “too severe” for little ol’ Chinese medicine.
+It was a crash course in expanding my mind to include the vast gynecology problems that we can treat.
+I left convinced that Chinese medicine can handle even conditions that we’d think are “too severe” for little ol’ Chinese medicine.
 You can read a good example of this in my [fibroid post](/2017/09/03/successfully-treat-fibroids-with-acupuncture-herbs/).

-But the point is, I saw first-hand cases of herbs successfully treating things like very heavy uterine bleeding and abdominal masses – two things that normally we’d just assume we can’t treat here in the west.

 ### Advanced Gynecology Training